Posted January 30, 2025 in Telehealth

 Like with any situation where individual medical information is collected and stored, privacy and confidentiality is a concern.

 Injury triage lines are bound by the same privacy regulations that other medical records holders are, including the Health Insurance Portability and Accountability Act (HIPAA).
 Personal worker information is kept securely stored within a records system that adheres to the strictest standards for privacy and security.
 The best injury triage providers ensure they exceed these standards by pursuing audits, such as SOC2, so your workers’ data is protected.
+Our technology supports data-driven decision-making while upholding the highest standards of privacy.
+Learn more about Medcor’s technology.

-An injury triage line can serve as the first stop for all employees who experience and illness or injury on the job.
+An injury triage line can serve as the first stop for all employees who experience an illness or injury on the job.
 If you or your workers are unsure whether medical care is needed, or what type of medical care is suitable, an injury triage nurse can ask questions and help guide them to the correct level of care.

 In situations where a worker’s condition is severe, the injury triage nurse may advise calling an ambulance or taking the worker directly to an emergency room.
 For less severe situations, they may recommend an urgent care facility or other medical professional, or they may be able to walk your workers through self-care first aid.